-The Company's corporate governance practices are based on the code provisions as set out in the Corporate Governance Code (the "Code") contained in Appendix 14 to the Rules (the "Listing Rules") Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").
+The Company's corporate governance practices for the Year are based on the code provisions as set out in the Corporate Governance Code (the "Code") version up to 31 December 2021, which contained in Appendix 14 to the Rules (the "Listing Rules") Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Stock Exchange").

-Save as disclosed in the section headed "Chairman and Chief Executive" in this Corporate Governance Report, the Board considered that the Company had complied with all the code provisions as set out in the Code contained in Appendix 14 to the Listing Rules during the Year.
+Save as disclosed in the section headed "Chairman and Chief Executive" in this Corporate Governance Report, the Board considered that the Company had complied with all the code provisions as set out in the Code (version up to 31 December 2021) contained in Appendix 14 to the Listing Rules during the Year.